Click here to email

 Contact the office for our rates for mediation, mediation review, divorce work, and collaborative law.
-My fee is $325/hour for all work.
-My partner, Karen Van Kooy, and associate lawyer Matthew Solomon have different fees.
+My fee is $350/hour for all work.

 Aside from my work as a divorce and maritalmediator, I also do significant work in the area of prenuptial agreements.
-This includes serving as counsel, mediating prenuptial agreements, and serving as reviewing counsel for mediated prenuptial agreements.
-I believe prenuptial agreements can be corrosive in the case of first marriages and am very careful to try to limit that negative effect.
+This includes serving as representative for clients, giving counsel, mediating prenuptial agreements, and serving as reviewing counsel for mediated prenuptial agreements.
+My experience is that prenuptial agreements are generally corrosive in the case of first marriages and am very careful to try to limit that negative effect.
 See my articles on my website IVKDLaw and more about postnuptial agreements and marital mediation and my articles on The Huffington Post.